janschill/cern-solid-code-investigation/report/review-solid-spec.md

 #### Definition order and linkage
 <!-- ACL resource, container resource, auxiliary resource -->
 The document introduces many different terms, which are often defined in the document itself.
 On occasion it happens that something is used before it is defined and not properly linked to its definition.
-This aggravates the read flow of an unknown reader, as the reader needs to find the definition on its own.
+This aggravates the read flow of a reader unknown to these terms, as the reader needs to find the definition on its own.

 #### Prior knowledge needed